CGrannan/hypothesis-testing-with-the-Northwind-Database/README.md

 ## Future Work

 There are several ways to expand the scope of this project.
 First, I would recommend breaking down employee sales records further.
 I am interested to see if there are other differences between employees such as items sold by category of product.
 There is a lot of potential information that can be explored here.
 Second I would look at the effect of region on sales.
 There may very well be an effect of region on discount levels, categories of items ordered, or number of orders.
 And finally, I would also look at finding how discount levels are set.
 There are many possible predictors in the database and I am curious to see if any of them strongly correlate with discount level.

+## Files

+Images contains .png files of several graphs of our data as well as a sample schema for the Northwind Database.

+Data contains the SQL database that we will be working with.

+SQL_Hypothesis_Testing is the notebook with all of my code and analysis.